Bailiffs And High Court Writs (HCEO).

 • The bailiff damaged your BUSINESS REPUTATION

-If a bailiff discloses your debt to third parties, you have the right to pursue legal action for damages.
-As an individual, you can makea claim against the bailiff company under Section 168 of the Data Protection Act 2018, enabling you to seek compensation for both material and non-material damages.
-However, if you are a company seeking redress for business defamation, it is advisable to seek assistance from legal experts to navigate the complexities of bringing such a claim.
+If a bailiff has disclosed your debt, you have the right to sue for damages.
+As an individual, you can take legal action against the bailiff under Section 168 of the Data Protection Act 2018, and you can claim both material and non-material damages.
+However, if you are a company facing business defamation, it is crucial to understand the complexity of the situation and the need for expert legal help to bring the claim.

 • Learn More